 Without government Feed in Tariff (FiT) subsidies or a guaranteed export price for spare electricity, most of the income to re-pay investors is derived from the sale of clean electricity from the solar panels to the schools.
-Each new school pays between 11 and 12.5 pence per unit (kWh) depending on location, consumption and system size.
+It should be noted that negative RPI inflation will not result in a reduction in the electricity price sales.
 The rate is determined such that it delivers the required return to the CBS.
-Any electricity not consumed by a school is exported to the national grid and the CBS receives an export rate currently of ~5 pence per unit (kWh) negotiated annually and subject to change.
+Any electricity not consumed by a school is exported to the national grid and the CBS receives an export rate currently of ~4 pence per unit (kWh) negotiated annually and subject to change.
 Selling electricity to the school results in more than double the income vs. selling to the grid so being able to determine how much the school will use is key.